jribbens/sslexpiry/README.md

 The `smtp` or `imap` protocol negotiation is implemented in the script, because the version of `gnutls-cli` available on Ubuntu does not provide the `starttls-proto` option that has been added in later versions.
+Similarly, the `gnutls-cli` program is used rather than the more common `openssl` program, because the version available on Ubuntu does not support the `verify_hostname` option.